vippsas/vipps-developers/newsletters/2022-01-newsletter.md

 ## Recurring API: The "PROCESSING" status

-We would like to emphasize: With the Vipps Recurring API merchants ask Vipps to make the charges, and Vipps handles *everything* for the merchant.
+We would like to emphasize: With the Recurring API merchants ask Vipps to make the charges, and Vipps MobilePay handles *everything* for the merchant.

-Vipps does not "leak" the customers' information about insufficient funds, blocked cards, etc. Users are informed about all such problems in Vipps, which is the only place they can be corrected.
+Vipps MobilePay does not "leak" the customers' information about insufficient funds, blocked cards, etc. Users are informed about all such problems in Vipps, which is the only place they can be corrected.
 The merchant's customer service should always ask the user to check in Vipps if a charge has failed.